cakephp/docs/en/bake/development.rst

     });

-If you want to modify bake from within another plugin.
-Putting your plugin's bake events in the plugin ``config/bootstrap.php`` file is a good idea.
+If you want to modify bake from within another plugin, putting your plugin's bake events in the plugin ``config/bootstrap.php`` file is a good idea.

 Bake events can be handy for making small changes to existing templates.